brucemcpherson/effex-api-client/README.md

 - session - the session that initiated the watch
 - message - an optional message of any custom data you set up with the .on method

-Note that the contents of the item are not returned, just notification that was an event, along with the id (and maybe also the alias) of the item.
+Note that the contents of the item are not returned, just notification that there was an event, along with the id (and maybe also the alias) of the item.
 To be able to read the item (or update it), the watching process will need a key authorized to do so.
 There are multiple ways to do this.

 - If the process watching is the same one as the one that created the watch in the first place, then it will probably already have a suitable key available.
-- If a differnt process is being poked (probably with a url type watch), it may not have a suitable access key.
+- If a different process is being poked (probably with a url type watch), it may not have a suitable access key.
 In this case you may want to use the message option to send one over.
-- In a collborative workflow, keys will already have been shared with partner processes so they will use those.
+- In a collaborative workflow, keys will already have been shared with partner processes so they will use those.

 An example might be a JavaScript process which calls an Apps Script webapp's doPost method to update a spreadsheet in real time.
 It would also watch for changes that Apps Script made and do something with those changes too.